 - Back to School Night is held each fall for parents.
 Each teacher offers a 10-minute presentation on the grade level curriculum, homework, and expectations for the school year. - Open House Night is held each spring.
 Students and their parents are invited to visit the classroom to see the many projects, artwork, and writing examples accomplished during the school year. - Parent Workshops are offered during the year.
 Trainings are held to provide parents with specific information about curriculum and working with the child at home.
-Fliers are sent home announcing the workshops. - Title I parent meetings are held each year for parents of students receiving Title I assistance.
-Parents receive information about the program and ideas for helping students at home.
-An opportunity for parents to suggest program improvements is provided. - ELAC (English Language Advisory Committee) meetings are held throughout the year.
-Parents of English Learners are given information about the English Learner program and asked for their suggestions for program improvements. - DAC (District Advisory Council) meetings are held with representatives from each school Parent Teacher Organization, Booster Clubs, ELAC, and PTSO (Parent Teacher Student Organization).
+Fliers are sent home announcing the workshops. - Booster Club holds monthly meetings with the principal to discuss events, opportunities for involvement, and to obtain input from the community. - SSC (School Site Council) parent meetings are held quarterly to review the School Safety Plan, the Single School Plan for Student Achievement (SPSA), and an opportunity to provide input on updates to policies/procedures on campus. - ELAC (English Language Advisory Committee) meetings are held throughout the year.
+Parents of English Learners are given information about the English Learner program and asked for their suggestions for program improvements. - DELAC (District English Language Advisory Council) meetings are held with representatives from each school's Parent Teacher Organization, Booster Clubs, ELAC, and PTSO (Parent Teacher Student Organization).
 The district superintendent and principals attend the meetings to share information and receive suggestions for program improvement from parents.